A Guide to Hosting International Visiting Scholars

 - Set goals and discuss and agree upon expected outcomes in advance.

-- Develop a clearly-defined written plan for hosting the visitor.
+- Develop a clearly-defined written plan for hosting.

 - Address housing arrangements well in advance of the visit.

 - Does the individual have the financial resources necessary for the entire stay?

 - Visiting Scholars are NOT employees of the university.
 This basic point should be clearly understood by both sides.

 - Reach agreement on what expenses will be covered by the Visiting Scholar and what expenses will be covered by the host.